05. Animated buttons and controls

 Sathish Kumar's 'no internet' animation shows a bee falling out of the sky when the user's connection isn't working properly.

-These kind of animations work well when designed in tandem with other error pages – for example, Kumar has designed an accompanying animation for when something goes wrong, which shows a – sure to take the sting out of not getting the information you were expecting
+These kind of animations work well when designed in tandem with other error pages – for example, Kumar has designed an accompanying animation for when something goes wrong, which shows a bee being blown off course – sure to take the sting out of not getting the information you were expecting

 Similarly, Scott M Thigpen's design for a weather app introduces an element of surprise and humour when an error page occurs.